enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     every level thereafter.
 Default is 0 (off).
 User can usefully specify anything up to the maximum number of levels in a given simulation.
+``FileDirectedOutput``
+    If this parameter is set to 1, whenever the finest level has finished evolving Enzo will check for new signal files to output.
+(See :ref:`force_output_now`.)
+Default 1.
 ``XrayLowerCutoffkeV``, ``XrayUpperCutoffkeV``, ``XrayTableFileName``, (external)
     These parameters are used in 2D projections (``enzo -p ...``).
 The first two specify the X-ray band (observed at z=0) to be used, and